zextras/tech-doc/source/carbonio/admincli/backup.rst

         zextras$ carbonio config set server $(zmhostname) ZxBackup_DestPath /opt/carbonio-backup

-     After defining the Backup Path, it must be initialised: simply simply :ref:`start SmartScan <smartscan>`, either from
-     the admin console or the command line.
+     After defining the Backup Path, it must be initialised: simply :ref:`start SmartScan <smartscan>`, either from the admin console or the command line.

    .. verify this on new interface
       - Backup Zimbra customisations.
 With this option, configuration and